avijeet0901/MBAR/README.md

 }
 ```
 # Future updates
-A fast a better approach to compute the error will be inplemented in the future.
+A faster approach to computing errors in the unbiased properties will be implemented in the future.

 Best Regards.
 Avijeet Kulshrestha